selaprivette/READMEGUIDE/output/README.md

   ## Tests
   There are no test instructions for this project
   ## Questions
-  If you have any questions about this projects, please contact me directly at selaprivette@yahoo.com.
-You can view more of my projects at https://github.com/undefined.
+  If you have any questions, please contact me directly at selaprivette@yahoo.com.
+You can view more of my projects at https://github.com/selaprivette.